Al Waleed bin Talal Al Saud: First Saudi female pilot

-Al Waleed is considered a proponent of female emancipation in the Saudi world.
-He financed the training of Hanadi Zakaria al-Hindi as the first Saudi woman commercial airline pilot, and said at her graduation that he is "in full support of Saudi ladies working in all fields".
+Al Waleed financed the training of Hanadi Zakaria al-Hindi as the first Saudi woman commercial airline pilot, and said at her graduation that he is "in full support of Saudi ladies working in all fields".
 Al-Hindi became certified to fly within Saudi Arabia in 2014.

 Assets

 Al Waleed owns the 65th-largest private yacht in the world, the 85.9 m Kingdom 5KR (originally built as the Nabila for Saudi arms dealer Adnan Khashoggi in 1979).
 In 1983, owned by Khashoggi, it appeared as the Flying Saucer (the yacht of James Bond's villain, Largo) in Never Say Never Again.
 It was sold to Donald Trump, who renamed her the Trump Princess.
 Al Waleed bought the yacht after Trump experienced financial problems in the late 1980s.

 Al Waleed ordered a yacht known as the New Kingdom 5KR, about 173 m long with an estimated cost of over $500 million.
 The yacht is designed by Lindsey Design, and its design was delivered in late 2010.

-He owns several aircraft converted for private use: a Boeing 747, an Airbus 321 and a Hawker Siddeley 125.
+He owns several aircraft converted for private use: a Boeing 747, an Airbus A321 and a Hawker Siddeley 125.
 Al Waleed was the first individual to purchase an Airbus A380 and was due to take delivery of it in the spring of 2013, but it was sold before delivery.

 Among his assets are a 95-percent stake in Kingdom Holding Company; 91-percent ownership of Rotana Video and Audio Visual Company; 90-percent ownership of the Lebanese Broadcasting Corporation; seven-percent ownership of News Corporation; about six-percent ownership of Citigroup, and a 17-percent ownership of Al Nahar and a 25-percent ownership of Ad-Diyar (two daily newspapers published in Lebanon).
 Al Waleed topped the first Saudi Rich List in 2009, with assets of $16.3 billion.

 Palaces

 Al Waleed owns three palaces: two existing and a third under construction.
 The 250000 sqft Kingdom Palace, in central Riyadh, is his primary home.
 According to Time magazine, "Al Waleed lives in Riyadh, Saudi Arabia in a $130 million sand-colored palace whose 317 rooms are adorned with 1,500 tons of Italian marble, silk oriental carpets, gold-plated faucets and 250 TVs.
-It has four kitchens, for Arabic, Continental and Asian cuisines, and a fifth just for dishing up desserts, run by chefs who can feed 2,000 people on an hour's notice.
+It has four kitchens, for Arabic, Continental and Asian cuisines, and a fourth just for dishing up desserts, run by chefs who can feed 2,000 people on an hour's notice.
 There is also a lagoon-shaped pool and a 45-seat basement cinema".
 The 500000 sqft Kingdom Resort, also in central Riyadh, has three lakes interspersed with gardens.
 The 4000000 sqft Kingdom Oasis, under construction, will have a 70000 m2 lake and a private zoo.